mmkke/GMRI/README.md

 <img src="figs/univariate_r2_values.png" width=800>

-We can select and look at the regression line and residual plot for all features that had a signifigant p-value:
+We can select and look at the regression line and residual plot for all features that had a significant p-value:

 <img src="figs/univariate_Cod_Imported_USD.png" width=800>
 <img src="figs/univariate_Haddock_Imported_Kilos.png" width=800>